 Last year at this time, the Atlanta Braves were buyers, acquiring first baseman

-Mark Teixeira from Texas for a boatload of
+Mark Teixeira from

 Having recently lost two